Discover a Place Brimming with Creativity

 Our family owned and run boutique winery produces award-winning premium quality wines that are highly rated in James Halliday’s “Australian Wine Companion”.
 Glenwillow wines are full of character and flavour, representing the best of Central Victorian cool-climate wines – a smooth, velvety structure and rich black fruit flavours.
 We produce Shiraz, Cabernet Sauvignon, Nebbiolo, Rose, Sparkling Shiraz, and a stunning Reserve Shiraz.
 We have cellar-door tasting and sales at the pottery, as well as a Cellar Club and Online Store.
 We also sell spectacular opals from our very own opal mine in outback White Cliffs, NSW.

-More than just a working pottery, the sprawling Bendigo Pottery site is host to a range of unique hands-on activities, dining options and shopping experiences.
+More than just a working pottery, the sprawling Bendigo Pottery site is host to a range of unique hands-on activities and shopping experiences.

-Grab a barista-made coffee from the cafe, wander around the museum, explore the historic kilns, search for treasure in our antiques and collectables centre and have a spot of lunch before buying that perfect piece from our retail gallery.
+Wander around the complex of Australia's oldest working pottery, explore the historic kilns, search for treasure in our Antiques and Collectables Centre, sit down to decorate your own Bendigo Pottery pieces before buying that perfect souvenir from our retail gallery.